 - No clock (which stops the counter)

 - Prescaled System Clock

-- External event count based on TB

-- Pulse accumulate mode based on TB

 - Slow Clock (derived from the low-frequency oscillator or divided from the high-speed oscillator)

 Prescaler

 The 5-bit clock prescaler allows software to run the timer with a prescaled clock signal.
 The prescaler consists of a 5-bit read/write prescaler register (TPRSC) and a 5-bit down counter.
 The System Clock is divided by the value contained in the prescaler register plus 1.
 Therefore, the timer clock period can be set to any value from 1 to 32 divisions of the System Clock period.
 The prescaler register and down counter are both cleared upon reset.